 In connection with the closing of the transaction with Biocon Biologics, we entered into a transition services agreement pursuant to which we will provide services to Biocon Biologics, including commercialization services substantially the same as we historically provided to our biosimilar business.
 Our obligations under the transition services agreement may result in additional expenses that are borne by us during and after the exit from the transition services agreement, may create stranded costs, or may divert our focus and resources that would otherwise be invested into maintaining or growing our retained business.
 If Biocon Biologics is not prepared to operate the business independently at the end of the negotiated transition period, we may need to provide transition services for a longer than anticipated period of time, which would increase these risks.
 Furthermore, a significant portion of the consideration that we received in the Biocon Biologics Transaction is in the form of equity in Biocon Biologics, which is currently a privately held Indian company.
 Although we have negotiated certain "downside" protection regarding the value of that equity in the Biocon Agreement and related documents, such protection does not guarantee any particular liquidity event or our ability to monetize our equity and, even if we are able to successfully liquidate our equity, the downside protection may be inadequate to guarantee a minimum return that we or investors expect.
-In addition, we believe the success of the Biocon Biologics business will be highly dependent upon the successful transition is not successful, it would have a significant impact on the value of the equity we will own in Biocon Biologics and could negatively impact our business or financial condition.
+In addition, we believe the success of the Biocon Biologics business will be highly dependent upon the successful transition of the business to Biocon Biologics, including no major disruption in services provided under the transition services agreement.
+If this transition is not successful, it would have a significant impact on the value of the equity we will own in Biocon Biologics and could negatively impact our business or financial condition.
 Because our former biosimilars business was commingled with Viatris' other businesses, the financial information for the biosimilars business is being carved-out of Viatris' financial and other systems, and will impact the reporting of our results of operations, financial condition, and cash flows.
 This process increases the risk of errors in the presentation of our financial results in conformity with U.S. GAAP.